221FA04508/SIGN-LANGUGAE-RECOGNITION/README.md

 ---

-# 🤟 Real-Time Sign Language Recognition for Deaf & Dumb Communication using ML
+# 🤟 Real-Time Sign Language Recognition using MACHINE LEARNING

 If you find this project helpful or inspiring, please consider ⭐ starring the repository and supporting inclusive tech!